 If you are facing criminal charges and believe that evidence has been seized against you in an illegal manner, our experienced criminal defense attorneys will work tirelessly on your behalf.
 We believe that breaches of constitutional rights are appalling, and will attempt to get evidence against you dismissed/withheld from court.
-To learn more and schedule your free consultation, please contact our law offices today online or by phone.
+To learn more and schedule your consultation, please contact our law offices today online or by phone.

 In Ohio, the court sometimes orders probation as a substitute for incarceration, allowing defendants to stay in the community according to specified conditions.
 Violating these terms can lead to severe…

 Field sobriety tests (FSTs) are a common tool for law enforcement officers to assess the potential impairment of drivers.
 The results are frequently used as evidence in DUI/OVI cases.
 But…

 Make a consultation with our expert team to solve your problems.